Exercising good judgement can mean the difference between

 of the choices me make.
 As we all know,

-personal paths to a brighter destination.
+personal paths to brighter destinations.

 Consider some of the choices listed below that many folks